openebs/openebs/contribute/design/proposal-cstor-orchestration.md

 - Container Attached Storage or storage for containers in containers.
 [Introduction to OpenEBS](https://docs.google.com/presentation/d/1XPZZx7DYv2ah0Yy_A_CwTVVhZj3Sc0XkSsdQc7BG72I/edit#slide=id.p)
 - Knowledge about Kubernetes [CRDs](https://kubernetes.io/docs/concepts/api-extension/custom-resources/)
 - Knowledge about Kubernetes [Resource limits and requests for CPU and Memory](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container)
-- Knowledge about Kubernetes concepts like Custom Controllers, initializers and reconcilation loop that wait on objects to move from actual to desired state.
+- Knowledge about Kubernetes concepts like Custom Controllers, initializers and reconciliation loop that wait on objects to move from actual to desired state.
 - Familiar with Kubernetes and OpenEBS Storage Concepts:
-  * PersistentVolume(PV) and PersistentVolumeClaim(PVC) are standard kubernetes terms used to associate volumes to a given workload.
-A PVC will be watched by a dynamic provisioner, which will inturn spin-up OpenEBS Volume Containers and create a PV (iSCSI) to be used by the workload.
+  * PersistentVolume(PV) and PersistentVolumeClaim(PVC) are standard Kubernetes terms used to associate volumes to a given workload.
+A PVC will be watched by a dynamic provisioner, which will in turn spin-up OpenEBS Volume Containers and create a PV (iSCSI) to be used by the workload.
-  * PersistentDisks(PDs) and PersistentDiskClaims(PDCs) are used to represent and identify the storage (a disk) attached to a Kubernetes Node.
-PersistentDiskClaims are created by the User and maya-nodebot will use that information to discover disks matching the criteria mentioned in PDC to create the PDs.
-It is also possible that the User will directly create PD representing a storage attached to a node.
-Each PD will be represented by a cluster wide unique identifier like -- rs://host:nodea/device:/dev/disk-by-id/avcd-121312-hfjgdf.
-[OpenEBS Storage Management via Node-bot](https://github.com/openebs/node-bot/pull/1)
+  * Disks and DiskClaims(DCs) are used to represent and identify the storage (a disk) attached to a Kubernetes Node.
+DiskClaims are created by the User and node-disk-manager will use that information to discover disks matching the criteria mentioned in DC to create the Disks.
+It is also possible that the User will directly create Disk representing a storage attached to a node.
+Each Disk will be represented by a cluster wide unique identifier like -- rs://host:nodea/device:/dev/disk-by-id/avcd-121312-hfjgdf.
+[OpenEBS Storage Management via Node-bot](https://github.com/openebs/node-disk-manager/pull/1)
-  * StoragePool(SP) and StoragePoolClaim(SPC) are used to respresent and identify a pool of storage that is created using one more PDs.
-Each StoragPool can be used to then serve one or more OpenEBS Volume Replicas.
+  * StoragePool(SP) and StoragePoolClaim(SPC) are used to represent and identify a pool of storage that is created using one more Disks.
+Each StoragePool can be used to then serve one or more OpenEBS Volume Replicas.
 The StoragePools can be of different types depending on how the underlying disks/storage are aggregated and how the pool is exposed.
-Till 0.6, OpenEBS supported storage pools of type (filesystem), which where basically either a hostDirectory or ext4 mount of a single block disk.
+Till 0.6, OpenEBS supported storage pools of type (file-system), which where basically either a hostDirectory or ext4 mount of a single block disk.
 From 0.7, OpenEBS will support creation of storage pools that expose blocks.
 These block type pools are implemented using cStor containers.

-## Design
+## Proposed Workflow

-The design is split into two aspects - creation of storage pools using cStor Engine and creating OpenEBS Volumes using the cStor engine.
-This implementation makes use of CRDs to storage the disk, pool and volume related information.
-As part of the openebs installation, the followind CRDs are loaded:
+The workflow is split into two aspects - creation of storage pools using cStor Engine and creating OpenEBS Volumes using the cStor engine.
+The workflow uses CRDs to store the disk, pool and volume related information and to pass it across different components.

+This workflow requires that the node-disk-manager is already setup and openebs components are installed.
+The following CRDs will already be available.
-- PeristentDisk and PersistentDiskClaim
+- Disk and DiskClaim
 - StoragePool and StoragePoolClaim

+As part of implementing the cStor, the following CRDs are loaded:
 - CStorPool
 - CStorVolume
 - CStorVolumeReplica
 (TODO: @ganesh) Fill in the YAMLs for the above CRDs.

-### Creating cStor StoragePools:
+### Workflow for creating cStor StoragePools:

-   * Admin will create StoragePoolClaim(SPC) with type=block and the SPC will contains information like:
+   * Admin will create StoragePoolClaim(SPC) with type=openebs-cstor and the SPC will contains information like:
      ```
      apiVersion: openebs.io/v1alpha1
      kind: StoragePoolClaim
      metadata:
        name: pool1
      spec:
-       scope: Cluster
-       type: block
+       type: openebs-cstor
-       disks:
-         #Disks here refer to the PDs or PDCs.
-With PDC/PDs, the disks could refer to local disks or
-         # disks from external storage providers like EBS, GPD or SAN.
-         pdc-list: ["pdc-name1", "pdc-name2",...]
-         #pd-list: ["pd-name1", "pd-name2",...]
        #Admin can specify the maximum number of cStor pools to be created with this name.
        #max-pools: 3 (default no-limit)
        #Admin can specify the exact nodes or a list of nodes where the pool has to be created.
        #nodeSelector: [ "host-label1", "host-label2",..]
+       disk-types:
+         #Specify the template of type of disks to be selected for creating the pool
+         #For cStor Pool, the valid type is block.
+         - type: block
+           capacity:
+             min-storage: 10Gi
+             max-storage: 10Ti
+       #Instead of templates for disk, specific list of disks to be used.
+       #In this case, the pool will be provisioned on the nodes where the
+       # disks are available.
+       #Disks here refer to the Disk CRs added by the node-disk-manager.
+       # The disks could refer to local disks or disks from external storage
+       # providers like EBS, GPD or SAN.
+       #disk-list: ["disk-name1", "disk-name2",...]
        #poolspec:
          #Define the type of pool to be created.
 Default is stripe.
 The other supported type is "mirror"
          #pooltype: "stripe"
+         #Define the required capacity and the max limit
+         capacity:
+           requests:
+             storage: 100Gi
+           #increment:
+           #  storage: 100Gi
+           #limits:
+           #  storage: 1PBi
          #Use the following to enforce the limits on CPU and RAM to be allocated/used by the cStor Pool containers.
          #resources:
            #limits: